-Problem No. 1 All the Print Server's LEDs are off.
+Problem No. 1 All the Wireless Print Server's LEDs are off.
 Solution No. 1 Check the power supply or power connection.
-Problem No. 2 Print Server's status light continuously stays lit.
-Solution No. 2 Reset the Print Server by unplugging the power supply and plugging it back in.
-Problem No. 3 The Print Server unit can not be found on the LAN, so configuration is not possible.
-Solution No. 3 If using 10/100BaseT, check the Hub: • The link LED for the port to which the Print Server is connected should be ON. • If it is Off, there is a problem in the network cable.
-If using TCP/IP: • Ensure that there are no routers between the Print Server and the PC used for configuration. • Ensure that the PC used for configuration has the TCP/IP network protocol installed.
+Problem No. 2 Wireless Print Server's status light continuously stays lit.
+Solution No. 2 Reset Wireless Print Server by unplugging the power supply and plugging it back in.
+Problem No. 3 Wireless Print Server's status light and power light stay on continuously and do not turn off.
+Solution No. 3 Reset the Wireless Print Server by unplugging the power supply or by pushing the reset push button, if fitted.
+Problem No. 4 The Wireless Print Server unit can not be found on the LAN, so configuration is not possible.
+Solution No. 4 If using the LAN connection, check the Hub or Switch.
+The link LED for the port to which the Wireless Print Server is connected should be ON.
+If it is Off, there is a problem in the network cable.
+If using a Wireless - only network, the Printer Server must match the settings on other Wireless stations.
+Use the wired LAN connection to check the Wireless configuration.
+Remember that you can't just plug in the LAN cable.
+You must power off the Print Server, connect the LAN cable, then power on.
+Check the LEDs on the Print Server.
+In Infrastructure mode, either the LAN or WLAN LED should be On.
+In Ad-hoc mode, both the LAN and WLAN LEDs should be On.
+If using TCP/IP: Ensure that there are no routers between the Wireless Print Server and the PC used for configuration.
+Ensure that the PC used for configuration has the TCP/IP network protocol installed.
 Test its network connection by seeing if you can locate other LAN devices from the PC. (e.g. Use Network Neighborhood and try to browse the network.)

-Problem No. 4 I am using DHCP, and getting an IP Address conflict involving the Print Server.
-Solution No. 4 If the Print Server is left on, but the DHCP server is turned off, then the Print Server will retain its IP Address without the DHCP Server being aware of it.
-Simply reset the Print Server so it will obtain a new IP Address.
+Problem No. 5 I am using DHCP, and getting an IP Address conflict involving the Wireless Print Server.
+Solution No. 5 If the Wireless Print Server is left on, but the DHCP server is turned off, then the Wireless Print Server will retain its IP Address without the DHCP Server being aware of it.
+Simply reset the Wireless Print Server so it will obtain a new IP Address.
 This problem would also arise if you assigned static IP Address, which is within the range used by the DHCP server.
 If so, use another address which is NOT within the range used by the DHCP server.